Hat # 1 - TV and Film Producer

 With film and drama, the tenacity required quadruples.
 I co-produced 'The 51st State' with Samuel L. Jackson and Robert Carlyle.
 I started off as the only producer, touting Stel Pavlou's brilliant script through the hotel corridors at Cannes.
 Five years later we had the film on screen.
 I was now the 11th producer, we'd had three directors attached, settling, finally, with Ronny Yu.
 The script had been through scores of drafts with the Hollywood suits dabbling with two other scriptwriters.
 The draft that ended up on screen was remarkably similar to the one we'd started with five years earlier.
 Tenacity.
 The other rule I live by.

-I have worked for Sky 1, Sky Movies, Sky Atlantic, Sky Arts, Channel 5, Channel 4 and BT.
+I have worked for Sky 1, ITV, Sky Movies, Sky Atlantic, Sky Arts, Channel 5, Channel 4 and BT.
 I've partnered with Disney, Fox, Universal and Lucasfilm.
 If you'd like the full low-down on my credits please go to my Linked-In page, but be warned, it's a little drier than this site.
 Oh, and the credits move around, like everyone else, I tailor them depending on the next gig I'm chasing.